Senior Gear Editor

 Cons: A bit heavy overall

 Black Diamond’s Recon Stretch Jacket does very little wrong.
-It has a solid set of pockets and stretchy and breathable material, and to cap it all off, it’s quite durable.
+It has a solid set of pockets and stretchy and breathable material, and to cap it all off, it’s very durable.
 The fit is on-point, and the stretchy material moves with you rather than restricting movement like some stiffer materials on this list.
 As a shell, and a stretchier/more breathable one at that, it loses a few points on warmth, so for resort skiing, you may end up going with a slightly warmer mid/baselayer for storm skiing days.
-And Black Diamond’s BD.dry waterproofing DWR doesn’t have the same proven track record as GORE-TEX, but so far, so good.
+And Black Diamond’s BD.dry waterproofing doesn’t have the same proven track record as GORE-TEX, but so far, so good.

 No DWR Necessary Waterproofing